kailuowang/evolvo/README.md

 This little program simulates the evolution within a society.
 For lack of a better term, I use `power` to represent the overall fitness of an individual in a society.
-This `power` encompasses serveral traits of an individual including IQ, EQ, etc.
-`Power` can also be deemed as the overall internal factor for a person's success in the society.
+This `power` encompasses serveral traits of an individual including IQ, EQ, etc. `Power` can also be deemed as the overall internal factor for a person's success in the society.

 This little program simulates the evolution of this `power` using the following assumptions

-1. People tends to marry with others with similar power
+1. People tends to marry with others with similiar `power`
-2. Children's power are in a normal distrubtion around the mean of the two parents' power.
+2. Children's power are in a normal distrubtion around the mean of the two parents' `power`.
-3. Most people reproduce at the same level, except those whose uncommonly low `power` incurs severe disabilities.
+3. Most people reproduce at about the same rate regardless of their `power`, except those whose uncommonly low `power` incurs severe disabilities.

 To run